jp5k/AngularSpringProject/src/frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Writing an Angular2 App ##

+The structure of the app seems follows the sections of the page.
+Each section will be responsible for a part of the functionality, eg login, address, etc.
+Initially I started writing very generic basic components that passed in a lot of data, but I realised that's not the angular way.
+There's no point writing a generic input component, there's already a generic input component, its the input tag.
+Write the NewUser component which is comprised of various input controls, validation and a submit that pulls together the functionality of getting a new user on to the system.